pdolezal/net.yetamine.nls/README.md

 ### Using the resource references ###

 When we have some resource references, we would like to use them.
-Let's assume that `RESOURCES` contains a reference to a `ResourceSupplier` instance (how to get it would be covered later) and `remaining` is an acceptable numeric variable with the number of remaining days.
+Let's assume that `RESOURCES` contains a reference to a `ResourceProvider` instance (how to get it would be covered later) and `remaining` is an acceptable numeric variable with the number of remaining days.
 Then following code snippet a message like *Hello Peter, your subscription remains valid for 1 day.* Or perhaps with a different locale: *Halo, Peter, Dein Abonnement läuft in einem Tag ab.*:

 ```{java}
 // Produces properly formatted day amount, e.g., "1 day" or "2 days".